On the generalized eigenvalue problem in subspace-based excited state methods for quantum computers: Results and Discussion

 \subsection{High condition number case: Use of thresholding}

-The excited states energies of linear H$_{4}$ molecules with all bond lengths of 5Å using QSE and q-sc-EOM are plotted in Fig. \ref{fig:threshold}.
-The condition number of the overlap matrix in QSE in this case is 2.05 x 10 $^{12}$.
-Due to the very high condition number, the QSE generalized eigenvalue equation could not be solved for a finite number of shots.
+The excited-state energies of linear H$_{4}$ molecules with all bond lengths of 5~$\text{\AA}$ computed using QSE and q-sc-EOM are plotted in Fig.~\ref{fig:threshold}.
+The condition number of the overlap matrix in QSE in this case is $2.05\times10^{12}$.
+Due to this very high condition number, the QSE generalized eigenvalue equation could not be solved for a finite number of shots.
 The standard method to address this problem is thresholding (as discussed in Ref.~\cite{epperly2022theory}).
-We used a threshold of 5x10$^{-03}$ for 10$^3$ and 10$^4$ shots, and 1x10$^{-02}$ for 500 shots.
-These thresholds were selected as they were the smallest numbers that were able to solve the singularity problem in the selected cases.
-This thresholding process was able to provide solutions to the generalized eigenvalue equation, but the resulting solution has the following problems: \\ (i) Some of the excited states are missing in the solution achieved.
-These states are the green and brown colored lines around -0.3 to -0.6 Hartree energy and light blue close to -1.1 Hartree energy in the Fig. \ref{fig:threshold}. \\ (ii) Most of the degenerate states from the solution are missing.\\ These could be due to the loss of information associated with the process of thresholding where some small eigenvalues and associated eigenvectors of the overlap matrix are deleted, which restricts the subspace of QSE on which the Hamiltonian is projected.
-We note that the q-sc-EOM method provides all the eigenstates consistent with the other examples shown in this paper.
-It may appear that QSE with thresholding has higher accuracy at a smaller shot count, but that effect may be because thresholding reduces the matrix size significantly and it may be an artifact of solving the generalized eigenvalue equation for much smaller matrices.
+We used a threshold of $5\times10^{-3}$ for $10^3$ and $10^4$ shots, and $1\times10^{-2}$ for 500 shots.
+These thresholds were selected because they were the smallest values that resolved the singularity in the selected cases.
+This thresholding process was able to provide solutions to the generalized eigenvalue equation, but the resulting solution has the following problems: \\ (i) (see Fig.~\ref{fig:threshold}) Some excited states are missing from the computed spectrum.
+These correspond to the green- and brown-colored lines around $-0.3$ to $-0.6$~Hartree and the light-blue line near $-1.1$~Hartree. \\ (ii) Most of the degenerate states in the solution are missing.\\ This is due to the loss of information during thresholding: small eigenvalues (and their associated eigenvectors) of the overlap matrix are removed, which restricts the QSE subspace onto which the Hamiltonian is projected.
+Thresholding should be interpreted not only as a numerical stabilization procedure, but also as an explicit reduction of the effective subspace (model space), which can compromise spectral completeness.
+We note that the q-sc-EOM method provides the full set of eigenstates, consistent with the other examples shown in this paper.
+It may appear that QSE with thresholding has higher accuracy at a lower shot count, but this effect may arise because thresholding significantly reduces the matrix size and may be an artifact of solving the generalized eigenvalue equation for much smaller matrices.
 The accuracy of q-sc-EOM is consistent in all cases studied.